Early history of the IRT subway: City development

 South of 42nd Street, the opening of the subway had little impact on retail.
 While high-end retailers and middle-class department stores were moving northward at the beginning of the 20th century, they chose to remain further west on Sixth and Fifth Avenues.
 Union Square, and Fourth Avenue between 14th and 25th Streets (now Park Avenue South), was becoming a major wholesaling district with several loft and office buildings by 1909.
-The subway had a more visible impact above 42nd Street, where it switched from Manhattan's east side to its west side.
+The subway had a more visible impact north of 42nd Street, where it switched from Manhattan's east side to its west side.
 Just north of 42nd Street and Broadway was Longacre Square, which saw an increase in development after the IRT subway was announced, including the new headquarters of The New York Times.
 Longacre Square was renamed Times Square in 1904, after the Times, in part because the IRT subway station there necessitated a unique station name.
 The subway's opening prompted the relocation of Manhattan's theater district to the stretch of Broadway surrounding Times Square.

-In the Upper West Side of Manhattan, the opening of the subway resulted in residential development along Broadway, which in the late 19th century was unevenly developed with low-rise buildings.
-The presence of Central Park had previously limited the extent of development in the Upper West Side, since not many people from the more densely developed Upper East Side were willing to cross the park.
+On the Upper West Side of Manhattan, the opening of the subway resulted in residential development along Broadway, which in the late 19th century was unevenly developed with low-rise buildings.
+The presence of Central Park had previously limited the extent of development on the Upper West Side, since not many people from the more densely developed Upper East Side were willing to cross the park.
 The subway's opening brought about an increase in land values around it, as apartment buildings of over 10 stories and smaller business structures were erected on Broadway.
 Further north, around the West Side Branch in Morningside Heights, developers started constructing middle-class apartment buildings when the subway opened.
 Around the East Side Branch in central Harlem, commercial developments such as theaters and banks moved to Lenox Avenue, under which the subway ran.

 When the IRT subway opened, the Bronx and the northern end of Manhattan were largely rural.
 Real estate speculators quickly bought up tracts around subway stations, subdivided the land into smaller lots, and sold these lots to small-scale builders.
 Tenement housing was the most prevalent type of development in these neighborhoods, as they were cheap to construct and many speculators intended to sell their land for profit.
 The tenements were almost exclusively developed within two blocks of the subway and were largely concentrated north of 130th Street.
 The construction of tenement housing in these neighborhoods allowed greater mobility for lower-class residents of the Lower East Side and other neighborhoods.
 From 1900 to 1920, the population of Upper Manhattan and the Bronx increased at a greater rate than in the rest of the city.
 The development of tenements caused a change in reformers' views of the subway, and zoning regulations such as the 1916 Zoning Resolution were enacted to regulate haphazard development, such as that caused by the construction of subway lines.